casinca/LLM-quest/llm_quest/qwen/qwen3_next/README.md

 $v_t$: The value vector for the current token, shape `(d_value, 1)`.
 $I$: identity matrix, shape `(d_key, d_key)`.

-If we re-arrange the equation to match my implementation (also slightly different than Qwen3-Next):
+If we re-arrange the equation to match my implementation (also slightly different from Qwen3-Next):
 We ignore the gate $\alpha_t$ for now, we have:

 $S_t = S_{t-1} (I - \beta_t k_t k_t^T) + \beta_t v_t k_t^T$